How Sober Living Sparks Healthy Connections For Sustained Recovery

 Your primary relationships during active addiction were toxic.
 All activities revolved around drinking and drugging.
-You didn’t want to fear your behavior being confronted or challenged so you pushed your loved ones away seeking the comfort of those who could care less about you personally.
+You didn’t want to fear your behavior being confronted or challenged so you pushed your loved ones away seeking the comfort of those who cared little about your health, well-being, and emotional stability.

 Isolation deprives you of the physical connections needed to live and grow, creating a void.
-Due to the lack of human interaction, your drug and alcohol use increase in an attempt to fill this void
+Due to the lack of human interaction, your drug and alcohol use increases as you attempt to fill this void of human interaction.

 Once you set a course for life in recovery, you long to reconnect with positive friendships.

-In the opening quote, Brene Brown writes in the opening quote, “we are hardwired to connect with others.”
+In the opening quote, Brene Brown writes, “we are hardwired to connect with others.”
 Without human interaction, you devastate the core of your humanity.
 In recovery, you begin to change, and the feeling for human interaction grows.